AnnaBurova/AnnaBurova/README.md

 # 👩‍💻 Anna Burova | Full-Stack Web Developer from Russia 🇷🇺

+*Focused on Python, APIs, Design and data-driven solutions.*

 🌍 In Languages:
 | 💂 | 🪆 | 🥨 |---|
 |---|---|---|---|